daleedog/notion-blog/readme.md

 We recommend duplicating the [default page](https://notion.so/7875426197cf461698809def95960ebf) as a starting point, but you can use any public notion page you want.

 Make sure your root Notion page is **public** and then copy the link to your clipboard.
-Extract the last part of the URL that looks like `7875426197cf461698809def95960ebf`, which is your page's Notion ID.
+Extract the last part of the URL that looks like `7875426197cf461698809def95960ebf`, which is your page's Notion ID..

 In order to find your Notion workspace ID (optional), just load any of your site's pages into your browser and open up the developer console.
 There will be a global variable that you can access called `block` which is the Notion data for the current page.
 If you enter `block.space_id`, it will print out your page's workspace ID.